DUTCH TECH COMPANY GOES AGAINST THE TIDE

-Ernesto Spruyt, founder of Tunga, about increasing their capacity and European growth plans: “Without ever receiving any equity investments and running on a very limited budget, we’ve managed to realise triple digit growth each year since our inception.
-To keep up this growth rate, we need to make further investments in our talent pool of African developers.
-In 2020 and 2021 we will identify, train and test new talents, in order to increase the number of our software developers to 1000+.
-This means we have to hire at least three more talent managers as an addition to the three we have on the ground now.
+Ernesto Spruyt, founder of Tunga, about increasing their capacity and European growth plans: “Without ever receiving any equity investments and running on a minimal budget, we’ve managed to realise triple-digit growth each year since our inception.
+To keep up this growth rate, we need to invest further in our talent pool of African developers.
+In 2020 and 2021, we will identify, train and test new talents to increase the number of our software developers to 1000+.
+This means we have to hire at least three more talent managers in addition to the three we have on the ground now.
 By the end of 2021, a large and freshly trained group of developers will be ready to get to work.
 That is why in line with this DGGF funding, we are also launching our European growth plan.
 This month we’ve started sales operations in the UK and the Nordics and the first results are promising.
 Needless to say, we are nothing but positive about the future!”

-Tunga is a Dutch company with a network of over 400 African software developers spread across mainly Uganda, Nigeria and Egypt.
+Tunga is a Dutch company with a network of over 400 African software developers spread across mainly Uganda, Nigeria, and Egypt.
 The platform, founded in 2015, is an initiative of social entrepreneur Ernesto Spruyt and the not-for-profit organisation Butterfly Works.
-Tunga meets the worldwide demand for software developers by offering local young African tech-talent.
-These technicians are smart, capable and professional but still have limited access to challenging, well-paid jobs.
-Tunga drives a change by supplying high quality software developed by African experts in a quick and affordable way and enables these experts to grow, be successful and take their spot in the international tech sector.
+Tunga meets the worldwide demand for software developers by offering local young African tech talent.
+These technicians are smart, capable, and professional but still have limited access to challenging, well-paid jobs.
+Tunga drives a change by supplying high-quality software developed by African experts quickly and affordably, enabling these experts to grow, succeed, and take their spot in the international tech sector.
 See for more information Tunga.io.